PROVO — BYU's Craig Cusick made just one shot Tuesday night against Utah State at the Marriott Center.

 The Cougars had an 11-point lead early in the second half, only to watch the Aggies whittle that deficit to two points — 64-62 — with just under four minutes remaining.

 "They're a very physical team.
 We knew that coming in," Haws said.
 "They battled their way back into it.
 We didn't play that well in the second half.
 We've been in that situation before and been on the losing end.
-It feels really good to come out on top."
+It feels really good to come out on top."41 comments on this story

 "They did a great job of changing defenses and disrupting our rhythm," Rose said of USU.
 "We really pushed the pace in the first half.
 In the second half, the game got more into a half-court game.
 We had a lot of open shots we didn't hit.
 When you can win a game and shoot 35 percent from the field, you know your team has competed.
 They battled and fought through adversity.
 This game didn't flow at all with a lot of fouls and free-throw stoppage."